FFmpeg Support

 )

-We are aware when initializing the encoders that it is aimed for a flv container so the code implicitly enables the global header for each encoder.
+When initializing the encoders, liquidsoap knows the target container is flv and implicitly enables the global header for each encoder.

-If you know that all the containers will be okay with global header, you can enable the corresponding flag in the encoder:
+If all containers accept global header, enable the flag in the encoder:

 stream = ffmpeg.encode.audio_video(